Olenderpj/CS-3300_Iteration4_Instructions/README.md

     jobs:
       - build
 ```
+4. You will need to push your code to Github

 ### Step 2 - Setting up a CircleCI account
 1. Go to https://circleci.com and Sign-in with GitHub